telerik/winforms-docs/desktopalert/customizations.md

 RadDesktopAlert is designed to support multi-monitor environments.
 Currently, you can set the active monitor and all desktop alerts will be displayed on it.
 To do so, you need to specify which of your screens will be used as an active screen when positioning desktop alert popups.
 To do so, you can use the SetActiveScreen() method of the DesktopAlertManager class.
 This way all desktop alerts will be positioned on the specified screen regarding their __ScreenPosition__.

->When calling the SetActiveScreen() method all currently visible alerts are relocated to the newly specified screen whereby their ScreenPosition setting is considered.
+>note When calling the SetActiveScreen() method all currently visible alerts are relocated to the newly specified screen whereby their ScreenPosition setting is considered.
+>